 A more globalised workforce creates opportunities and threats

 Today, the workplace is far more virtual than it’s ever been, and that’s allowed for new work opportunities on a global scale.
 You no longer have to live within a 60-minute commute from the office; you just have to have a strong internet connection and a productive workspace.

 You can live in London and take a job in Berlin, or vice versa.
 Or maybe move to a Greek island.
 That opens up a whole new world of possibilities and threats.
 The global opportunities are endless.
 If you can become world class at something and build your personal brand, then you can work for clients all over the world and charge a fortune.
 On the other hand, if you have mediocre skills and fail to differentiate yourself, you may get undercut by cheaper labour from lower income countries.
 This new world of work is set to get highly competitive.

 From the employer perspective, working with portfolio professionals offers access to a huge new talent pool.
 Why only use talent that lives in San Francisco and needs to earn $250k per year to survive?
 Now you can hire talent from anywhere in the world.

-One helpful framework for professionals to consider is the Japanese concept of IKIGAI.
 Portfolio careers allow you to combine what you’re passionate about with what you can get paid to do.
 Can you find the right combination of doing what you are good at, what you love, what the world needs and what you can get paid for?
-We find this framework essential in helping portfolio professionals create focus and momentum.
+We find the following framework – created by entrepreneur Marc Winn who was inspired by the Japanese concept of Ikigai on his quest for purpose – essential in helping portfolio professionals create focus and momentum.

 Will you survive and thrive?

 If the pandemic taught us anything it’s that nothing is certain.
 Economies change.
 Business models change.
 Careers change.
-What matters most is adapting and staying ahead of those changes, and finding your IKIGAI.
+What matters most is adapting and staying ahead of those changes, and finding your purpose.